verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 ## Prometheus

 Apply the following `ServiceMonitor` resource to scrape metrics from OpenSearch pods.
-This assumes Prometheus Operator has been installed in the `monitoring` namespace and OpenSearch has been installed in the `logging` namespace.
+This assumes that Prometheus Operator has been installed in the `monitoring` namespace and OpenSearch has been installed in the `logging` namespace.

 The instructions assume:

-1. An OpenSearch client certificate for Prometheus is stored in the secret named `opensearch-monitor-cert`.
-Please refer: [Create OpenSearch Client Certificate for Prometheus]({{< relref "/docs/guides/migrate/integrate/opensearch#create-openSearch-client-cert-for-prometheus" >}}).
+- An OpenSearch client certificate for Prometheus is stored in the secret named `opensearch-monitor-cert`.
+See [Create OpenSearch Client Certificate for Prometheus]({{< relref "/docs/guides/migrate/integrate/opensearch#create-opensearch-client-certificate-for-prometheus" >}}).
-2. Prometheus Operator is installed in `monitoring` namespace.
+- Prometheus Operator is installed in the `monitoring` namespace.
-3. OpenSearch is not running in the Istio mesh.
+- OpenSearch is not running in the Istio mesh.

 {{< clipboard >}}
 <div class="highlight">